Update 12 May: Stay alert and safe

 - Use telephone or online services to contact your GP or other essential services.

 - Find new ways to stay connected to people.
 This could include video calls to family and friends, or joining online forums or groups.
-We have online support groups for people affected by a brain tumour diagnosis, which enables you to be part of a community who understand how you’re feeling!
+We have online support groups for people affected by a brain tumour diagnosis, which allow you to be part of a community who understand how you’re feeling.

 - Our community have recently been sharing their tips and advice for staying positive during self-isolation.

 We know that these changes are a lot to take in, and can bring with them a number of questions and concerns, so do remember that our Information and Support Team are here as normal, between 9-5, Monday to Friday, if you have anything that you would like to talk through.
 You can email them at firstname.lastname@example.org or call them on 0808 800 0004.